compsocialscience/summer-institute/2020/materials/day1-intro-ethics/activity/lesson_plan_ethics_instructor.md

 ## Day 1, Ethics
 ## Prepared by Matthew Salganik, Robin Lee, and Ian Lundberg

-### Summary

-In this activity, participants will split into small groups, discuss a case study, and then all come together to debrief and discuss.

-### Learning objectives

-- Participants will practice identifying ethical issues in real or proposed research, discussing ethical issues with colleagues, and proposing changes in research design to improve ethical balance.
-- Participants will get a chance to get to know each other on the first day.

 ### Instructor preparation

 To prepare for this activity you should: